 My mind conjures images of everything an author implies.

-Give your reader just enough information to engage his imagination, making him a partner in the experience, not just an audience member.
+Give your readers just enough information to engage their imagination, making them partners in the experience, not just audience members.

-Unless you’re including them to reveal a character as a brainiac or a blowhard, omit unnecessary words from dialogue.
+Unless you’re revealing a character as a brainiac or a blowhard, omit unnecessary words from dialogue.

 Obviously, you wouldn’t render a conversation the way a court transcript includes repetition and even um, ah, uh, etc.